Long gun: Small arms

 The actual length of the barrels of a long gun is subject to various laws in many jurisdictions, mainly concerning minimum length, sometimes as measured in a specific position or configuration.
 The National Firearms Act in the United States sets a minimum length of 16 inch for rifle barrels and 18 inch for shotgun barrels.
 Canada sets a minimum of 18.5 inch for either.
 In addition, Canada sets a minimum fireable length for long guns with detachable or folding stocks 26 inch.
 In the United States, the minimum length for long guns with detachable or folding stocks is 26 in with the stock in the extended position.

-Examples of various classes of small arms generally considered long arms include, but are not limited to shotguns, personal defense weapons, submachine guns, carbines, assault rifles, designated marksman rifles, sniper rifles, anti-material rifles, light machine guns, medium machine guns, and heavy machine guns.
+Examples of various classes of small arms generally considered long arms include, but are not limited to shotguns, personal defense weapons, submachine guns, carbines, assault rifles, designated marksman rifles, sniper rifles, anti-materiel rifles, light machine guns, medium machine guns, and heavy machine guns.